GluuFederation/docs-oxd-prod/3.0.1/sources/protocol/index.md

 #### Register site

 First of all, the web site must register itself with oxd server.
-If registration is successful, ox will return an identifier for the application, which must be presented in subsequent API calls.
+If registration is successful, oxd will return an identifier for the application, which must be presented in subsequent API calls.
 This is the `oxd_id`, not to be confused with the OpenID Connect client id.